-Prerequisite: Required level or achievement on ASSET, MME, PLAN, or PSAT and Principal approval
+Prerequisite: Required level or achievement on ASSET, MME, PLAN, or PSAT (see page 8) and

+Principal approval

 Course Description: Students are enrolled in a college class and receive high school credit towards graduation.
 Students are required by state law to take a least one high school class while dual enrolled.